Practice Self-Love and You'll Be Loved as You Wish to Be

 Don’t measure yourself based on what you receive

 Imagine that a child was bullied at school.
 Now imagine this child is always alone at home.
 She doesn’t receive the appropriate affection and attention from her parents.

 It’s true that having a traumatic childhood doesn’t definitely mean that we’ll have negative emotional relationships.
 However, it’s a factor that bears considerable weight when determining the quality of our future relationships.

-- We shouldn’t measure our worth based on what we receive.
+- Don’t measure your worth based on what you receive from others.

 - Love yourself every day like you deserve and don’t wait for others to give you what you’ve been waiting for.

 - Don’t seek constant approval for your actions and thoughts.
 You’re your own judge.
-That’s right, you’re the the person who must give life, support and effort in every action you decide to carry out.
+That’s right, you’re the person who must give life, support, and effort in every action you decide to carry out.

 - If your childhood and teenage years were not happy times in your life, try to separate the past from the present.
-You already know what it means to grow up without healthy, stable and affectionate love, so leave this in the past and know the future is brighter.
+You already know what it means to grow up without healthy, stable, and affectionate love.
+Therefore, leave this in the past and know the future is brighter.

 - Heal your wounds by practicing self-love.
 Pamper yourself and protect yourself from things that could harm you, but also embark on new paths that lead to the hope of becoming better each day.
 You’ll attract the attention you think you deserve.

 You deserve a lot more than what some people give you

 Sometimes we simply don’t give up on people when we should.
-Despite not precisely being happy with a certain relationship, we say to ourselves “that’s life.
-I’m not gonna find anything better.
-This is better than being alone.”
+Despite not being exactly happy with a certain relationship, we say to ourselves, “That’s life!
+I’m not gonna find anything better and this is better than being alone.”